 Hop Selection for NEIPAs

 There are numerous hop choices out there that are great for NEIPAs.
-Personally, I lean towards tropical citrusy hops that are fruit-forward and compliment the tropical notes driven by the yeast.
+Personally, I lean towards tropical citrusy hops that are fruit-forward and complement the tropical notes driven by the yeast.
 If you’re just getting started, I would pick 2 hops and use in both the whirlpool and dry hop.
-It’s hard to go wrong with citra, mosaic, and galaxy as they’re going to give you a lot of tropical flavors.
+It’s hard to go wrong with Citra, Mosaic, and Galaxy as they’re going to give you a lot of tropical flavors.
 There are so many other options out there but I think it’s important to start with the basics before getting too wild with hop varieties.

 Combining too many hop varieties at once will also leave you with a muddled mess of flavors.
 I’d rather use one hop variety throughout the entire recipe over four.
 The best advice I received was not to change too many variables at once so you can pinpoint what’s working and what’s not.